No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 Guidebooks can be useful, but locals and recent travellers often share the best up-to-date info.

 This is where we find pop-up events, small bars, quieter beaches, and food spots that aren’t packed with tourists.
-It also helps us spot common scams or areas to avoid.
+It also helps us spot common scams or areas to avoid so we can plan calmly instead of reacting on the spot.

 Packing cubes are already handy, but labelling them (or using clear ones) makes them even better.
-We can assign each cube a job:
+We assign each cube a job, which keeps everything easy to find.

 • Day clothes